-Mr. Arden advises health care providers on Medicare and Medicaid fraud and abuse laws, including advice regarding compliance with the Stark law and federal anti-kickback statute, as well as similar state laws.
+Nathaniel advises health care providers on Medicare and Medicaid fraud and abuse laws, including advice regarding compliance with the Stark law and federal anti-kickback statute, as well as similar state laws.
 He counsels providers on the Health Insurance Portability and Accountability Act (HIPAA) and similar state privacy laws, state provider and facility licensing laws, scope of practice issues, certificates of need, and other regulatory issues facing health care providers.
-As part of Mr. Arden’s practice, he also handles clinical trial agreements and related clinical research issues.
+As part of Nathaniel's practice, he also handles clinical trial agreements and related clinical research issues.
 He also assists clients with issues concerning accountable care organizations and bundled payment arrangements.

-Mr. Arden counsels health care providers as well as software companies on information technology issues.
-Mr. Arden advises clients on software license, software as a service (SaaS), cloud services, data license and similar information technology agreements, including agreements for electronic medical records systems, population health management tools and health information exchange software.
+Nathaniel counsels health care providers as well as software companies on information technology issues.
+He advises clients on software license, software as a service (SaaS), cloud services, data license and similar information technology agreements, including agreements for electronic medical records systems, population health management tools and health information exchange software.
 He also advises clients on data use and ownership issues.

-Mr. Arden is active in the community.
-He is a member of the Board of Directors for Connecticut Association for the Gifted, which supports and advocates for Connecticut’s gifted and talented children.
+Nathaniel has been active in the community, including serving for two years as a member of the Board of Directors for the Connecticut Association for the Gifted, which supports and advocates for Connecticut’s gifted and talented children.

 He is a regular contributor to the firm’s health law newsletter, the Health Law Pulse, and blog, Health Law Diagnosis.